mujadil/Food-Delivery-Time-Prediction/README.md

     Prediction:
     Use the trained model to predict delivery times on new or unseen data.
 The notebook includes examples of how to generate predictions and evaluate model performance.

-Dataset

-The dataset should include historical data on food deliveries with at least the following columns:

-    Order ID: Unique identifier for each order.
-    Order Time: Timestamp when the order was placed.
-    Preparation Time: Time taken by the restaurant to prepare the food.
-    Distance: Distance between the restaurant and the delivery location.
-    Weather Conditions: Weather data at the time of delivery (optional but useful for prediction).
-    Traffic Conditions: Traffic conditions at the time of delivery (optional but useful for prediction).
-    Actual Delivery Time: Actual time taken for the delivery.

-Ensure that the dataset is cleaned and formatted correctly before feeding it into the model.
-Model Architecture

-    LSTM Layers: The model is built using LSTM layers to capture the temporal dependencies in the data.
-    Dense Layers: After the LSTM layers, Dense layers are used for the final prediction.
-    Dropout: Dropout layers are included to prevent overfitting.
-    Activation Function: The ReLU activation function is used in the Dense layers, with the final layer using a linear activation function.

-Results

-The results section in the notebook will display:

-    The performance of the model on the test set, including metrics like MAE and RMSE.
-    Visualizations comparing predicted vs. actual delivery times.
-    A discussion on the model's accuracy and potential areas for improvement.

 Contributing